Sheriff confirms victim IDs in fatal fire

-Polk County Sheriff Danny Morrison has confirmed the names of the two victims killed in a Tuesday morning, June 2, structure fire near West Mill Street and Mo.
-13 in Humansville.
+Two people were killed in a Tuesday morning, June 2, structure fire near West Mill Street and Mo.
+13 in Humansville, Polk County Sheriff Danny Morrison confirmed Wednesday, June 3.

-Debra Lamoreaux, 57, and Robert Lamoreaux, 27, were killed as a result of the fire, Morrison said.
+Morrison said Debra Lamoreaux, 57, and Robert Lamoreaux, 27, were killed as a result of the fire.

+The details of Tuesday’s fire have remained elusive, and leaders of local law enforcement and fire departments have not been forthcoming with more information.

-The fire remains under investigation by the Missouri Division of Fire Safety, MDFS public education officer Christine Saiz told the BH-FP via email Wednesday.
+The fire remains under investigation by the Missouri Division of Fire Safety, DFS public education officer Christine Saiz told the BH-FP via email.

-Saiz told the BH-FP no additional details about the fire investigation were available Wednesday.
+Saiz said Friday morning, June 5, no additional details about the fire investigation, including a report, were available.

+“We have no further information at this time,” she said.
+“Check with your local agency for details.
+DFS only investigates cause and origin of the fire.”

 As the BH-FP previously reported, multiple emergency response agencies were on scene, which was taped off after crews battled the fire.